-The insider advice on this page is from Wendy’s Trusted Travel Expert for Fiji: Lynette Wilson of Destination World.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Fiji: Lynette Wilson of Destination World.

 Lynette has been traveling to Fiji for more than 35 years.
 She even moved there ten years ago and now carries Fijian citizenship.
 As a resident, she knows how to add all sorts of local color to your trip, as well as which resorts, small-ship cruises, or private villas will best suit your wishes—and she loves to pair old-fashioned beachside R&R with scuba diving and snorkeling, river rafting, mountain biking, surfing, and other adventures.
 She also arranges trips to her native Australia, plus New Zealand, Papua New Guinea, and Tonga.

 Where to Stay and Eat

 Best bang-for-your-buck resort

 Savasi Island is a perfect example of the noncommercial feel on Vanua Leva.
 One of the most welcoming staff in this famously friendly country makes you feel at home in their seven individual villas on a small private island, plus five elegant cabins on a permanently moored, three-masted schooner.
 There’s kayaking, snorkeling, hiking to a nearby waterfall, loads of cultural activities, and meals provided by a gourmet chef (and served in the restaurant, your villa, or even a torch-lit cave)—and you’ll pay about 20 percent less than you would for comparable luxury elsewhere in Fiji.

 Best resort for families

 Best resort for two

 Taveuni Palms has only two villas, each with its own private beach, swimming pool, and staff of seven, including a personal villa manager, two chefs, a waiter, bar staff, a spa therapist, and a housemaid.
 The villa is on the water’s edge, and couples can easily snorkel, swim, and scuba dive steps from their front door.
 You’ll feel like a rock star—but, best of all, you don’t need the net worth of one to afford a stay here.

 Restaurants the locals love